 Process of e-commerce combined with live streaming

 Chinese consumers have become increasingly drawn to foreign brands via e-commerce platforms.
 For small brands, WeChat stores are a cost-effective way to build a China e-commerce presence without paying large upfront fees on e-commerce platforms.
-For big brands, they can be used for different functions such as launching limited collections, live streaming makeup tutorials, or designing creative games.
+For big brands, they can be used for different functions such as launching limited collections, live-streaming makeup tutorials, or designing creative games.

 KOLs to promote your products on WeChat

-If you want to sell your products in the Chinese market, you have to know that influencers or Key Opinion Leaders (KOL) are highly appreciated in order to increase a company’s visibility and sell products.
-Some of these KOLs are even more popular than Chinese celebrities and that’s why Chinese consumers really trust them.
 However, finding the right KOL who will be able to promote your brand is not an easy task.
 As a Digital agency in China for many years, we were able to gather quite a few KOLs, and we will be happy to introduce them to you if you want to work with them in order to promote your products in China.

-Contact us to Get Started on WeChat for Live Streaming
+Contact Us to Get Started on WeChat for Live Streaming

-The Chinese market is one of the most promising in the world in terms of opportunities, both for smaller companies like startups, but also for larger international companies.
-But in order to succeed, you will need to adapt your marketing strategies to local demands and methods, such as using the most popular platform in China: WeChat.
 To do so, you will need to do a lot of research beforehand and develop a strong marketing and communication strategy.
 However, expanding its activities in China is not an easy task, as 50% of brands fail because they don’t understand the Chinese market well enough.
 Working with specialists in the Chinese market is the key to success.

-Designing the right digital marketing strategy is therefore key.
-Working with an agency which has both the western and Chinese point of view like Gentlemen Marketing Agency can help you overcome the pitfalls of the Chinese market.
 Our agency has developed the marketing strategy on Wechat for many companies.
 We have collaborated with many companies, helping them with their Wechat marketing strategies and our experts are here to help you develop yours in China.

-Our services for Wechat:
+Our services for WeChat:

 • Wechat eCommerce